davidgundry/explicit-framing/final/ethics-update-2021-06-04/questions.md

 Responses on a 5 point likert scale 1 = "Not at all", 3 = "Somewhat true", 5 = "Very true"

+[ Removed for inclusion in public repository ]

 ## Bug report

 Yes/No, then free text box